 Copies of the Prospectus and Key Investor Information Document ('KIID') are available on request free of charge from the Manager.

-Investment objective and policy - up to 31 August 2022
+Investment objective and policy

-The objective of the Fund is to achieve long term growth of capital primarily through investment in Europe.
+The investment objective of the Trust is to achieve long term capital growth over a period of at least 5 years.